AiRrRock/DEAS/README.md

   DEAS (Data Edeting ASsistant - a free GUI software to simpify use of sed,grep awk commands for data modifications
 	Copyright (C) 2016-2017  Alexander Borichev

-  This file is a part of DEAS

   DEAS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.